open-mmlab/mmcv/docker/README.md

 ### Build with mmcv development environment

-If you want to build an image with the mmcv development environment, you can use the following command
+If you want to build an docker image with the mmcv development environment, you can use the following command

 ```bash
 git clone https://github.com/open-mmlab/mmcv.git && cd mmcv